learn-co-curriculum/react-hooks-redux-create-store/README.md

 Our code is back to working.
 And it looks like we have a function called `createStore` which can work with any JavaScript application... almost.

-## Abstract away the reducer
+## Abstract Away the Reducer

-We know that **Redux** works by having an action dispatched, which calls a reducer, and then renders the view.
+We know that Redux works by having an action dispatched, which calls a reducer, and then renders the view.
 Our `createStore`'s dispatch method does that.

 ```javascript
 function dispatch(action) {